 There is good liaison between Lawford Primary and Pre-School and secondary school SEN staff regarding the needs of pupils with SEN at transition.
 All relevant information is taken into account from the previous setting and provision made for smooth entry to school if the child gains a place here.
 (Please refer to the admissions policy.)

 School Accessibility Plan: details of existing facilities and planned facilities

-The school improvement plan incorporates points on the Accessibility Plan and this ensures that accessibility is a constant part of the short and long term development plans of the school.
-Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SEN teacher.
+Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SENCo.
 The classroom/school environment is then adapted accordingly to promote accessibility as part of a care plan.